Originally published on Center for Health Journalism.

 The president of MiraCosta College in San Diego County estimates that she could triple the number of students and clear wait lists for her community college’s licensed vocational nursing program if there were more clinical slots available.
 Western Governors University, a national accredited university, was only able to start a new medical assistant program when Kaiser Permanente and SEIU-UHW stepped in to help refurbish unused buildings with medical office gear to use for lab spaces.

 More industry collaborations like this will be necessary if we’re going to boost the number of workers in sorely needed health care jobs.
 It’s clear that regional strategies are needed to help education providers, especially those with smaller budgets, increase their capacity to serve students.
 But we can’t only focus on the present workforce needs.

 If we know that the future of care is moving out of the hospital and into the home, we need to start thinking about what new skillsets workers will need.
 For example, licensed vocational nurses will not only need patient care training but likely need IT skills to work with sensors and devices worn by patients and to videoconference with doctors to provide patient care as a team.
 They will also need to be adept at navigating in a patient’s home.

 Addressing the needs of the graying and growing population will continue to be top of mind.
 But when it comes to workforce development, it’s important to look around the corner in order to stay ahead.

-Van Ton-Quinlivan is the CEO of Futuro Health, executive vice chancellor emerita of the California Community Colleges, a nationally recognized thought leader in workforce development, and member of the CA Fwd Leadership Council.
+Van Ton-Quinlivan is the CEO of Futuro Health, executive vice chancellor emerita of the California Community Colleges, and a nationally recognized thought leader in workforce development.
 She was named California Steward Leader, White House Champion of Change by the Obama Administration, and mediaX Stanford Distinguished Visiting Fellow.
 Follow her at @WorkforceVan.